outfox/.github/profile/README.md

 ### [Hit us up on Discord!](https://discord.gg/3SF4gWhANS)

-Demos, ideas, libraries - would you like to help us make something well-documented and coded to a high standard of quality and playfulness?
+Demos, ideas, libraries - would you like to help us make something crafted to a high standard of quality and playfulness?

 Or if you just wanna build something wild or beautiful for a game jam, that's cool too.
 We're always down for friendly collaboration!